EdgarFx/starter-hugo-academic/content/publication/q_gan/index.md

 ---
-title: 'Power System Fault Diagnosis with Quantum Computing and Efficient Gate Decomposition'
+title: 'Carbon Market Risk Estimation Using Quantum Generative Adversarial Network and Amplitude Estimation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Xiyuan Zhou
+  - Huan Zhao
+  - Yuji Cao
   - Admin
-  - Huan Zhao
-  - Xiyuan Zhou
+  - Gaoqi Liang
   - Junhua Zhao
-  - Ting Shu
-  - Fushuan Wen

 # Author notes (optional)
 # author_notes: